krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p27_Stacks/readme.txt

 1) Monotonic stack: https://www.youtube.com/watch?v=Dq_ObZwTY_Q
     applicable to 'Find next greater element' (use decreasing stack)

+TIPS:
+1) the condition "while (i < arr.length && Character.isDigit(arr[i])"
+    helps to avoid code duplication when the same code should be executed in case if arr[i] is not digit OR we reach the end of string
+    Example: BasicCalculator2

 Sequence of problems:
 1) Implementing Stack Data Structure - todo
 2) Problem 1: Balanced Parentheses - see src/data_structures/chapter1_arrays_n_strings/amazon_igotanoffer/easy_strings/Problem1_16_ValidParentheses.java # isValid